The Live Textbook of Physical Chemistry 1

 Preface

-This textbook is the official textbook for the Physical Chemistry 1 Course (CHM 3001) at Florida Tech.
+This textbook is the official textbook for the Physical Chemistry 1 Course (CHM 3001) at Florida Institute of Technology.

 The instructor for this course and author of this textbook is Dr. Roberto Peverati.